click hide image

 with surprising gaps (ex.
 A.D.
 Imms)

 The history of Indian interest in insects has been approached by many writers and there are several bits and pieces available in journals and various insights distributed across books.
 There are numerous ways of looking at how people viewed insects over time.
-One of these is a collection of biographies, some of which are uncited verbatim accounts from obituaries (and not even within quotation marks).
-This collation by B.R.
+One of these (cover picture on right) is a collection of biographies, some of which are uncited verbatim accounts from obituaries (and not even within quotation marks).
+This collation is by B.R.
 Subba Rao who also provides a few historical threads to tie together the biographies.
 Keeping Indian expectations in view, both Subba Rao and the agricultural entomologist M.A.
 Husain play to the crowd in their early histories.
 Husain wrote in pre-Independence times where there was a need for Indians to assert themselves before their colonial masters.
 They begin with mentions of insects in ancient Indian texts and as can be expected there are mentions of honey, shellac, bees, ants, and a few nuisance insects.
 Husain takes the fact that the term Satpada षट्पद or six-legs existed in the 1st century Amarakosa to make the claim that Indians were far ahead of time because Latreille's Hexapoda, the supposed analogy, was proposed only in 1825.
 Such one-upmanship (or quests for past superiority in the face of current backwardness?) misses the fact that science is not just about terms but also about structures and one can only assume that these authors failed to find the development of such structures in the ancient texts that they examined.
 Cedric Dover, with his part-Indian and British ancestry, interestingly, also notes the Sanskrit literature but declares that he is not competent enough to examine the subject carefully.
 The identification of species in old texts also leave one wondering about the accuracy of translations.
 For instance K.N.
 Dave translates a verse from the Atharva-veda and suggests an early date for knowledge on shellac.
 Dave's work has been re-examined by an entomologist, Mahdihassan.
 Another organism known in ancient texts as the indragopa (Indra's cowherd) supposedly appears after the rains.
 Some Sanskrit scholars have, remarkably enough, identified it, with a confidence that no coccidologist ever had, as the cochineal insect (the species Dactylopius coccus is South American!), while others identify it as a lac insect, a firefly(!) or as Trombidium (red velvet mites) - the last for matching blood red colour mentioned in a text attributed to Susrutha.
 To be fair, ambiguities in translation are not limited to those dealing with Indian writing.
 Dikairon (Δικαιρον), supposedly a highly-valued and potent poison from India was mentioned in the work Indika by Ctesias 398 - 397 BC.
 One writer said it was the droppings of a bird.
 Valentine Ball thought it was derived from a scarab beetle.
 Jeffrey Lockwood claimed that it came from the rove beetles Paederus sp.
 And finally a Spanish scholar states that all this was a gross misunderstanding and that Dikairon was not a poison, and - believe it or not - was a masticated mix of betel leaves, arecanut, and lime!

 One gets a far more reliable idea of ancient knowledge and traditions from practitioners, forest dwellers, the traditional honey-harvesting tribes, and similar people that have been gathering materials such as shellac and beeswax.
 Unfortunately, many of these traditions and their practitioners are threatened by modern laws, economics, and cultural prejudice.
 These practitioners are being driven out of the forests where they live, and their knowledge was hardly ever captured in writing.
 The writers of the ancient Sanskrit texts were probably associated with temple-towns and other semi-urban clusters and it seems like the knowledge of forest dwellers was never considered merit-worthy by the book writing class of that period.